 We don’t stock this type of underlay as it cut from a roll and is not available in rug sized pieces.
 Felt carpet underlay works well and is not expensive.
 There’s a good range here http://www.carpet-underlay-shop.co.uk/ .
-Just type ‘Envirolay’ into the search box on the right hand side to see the full range.
-I recommend Envirolay 28oz as it is only 7mm thick.
-You can buy a roll, half roll, or by the square metre, but you will need to cut, trim and tape pieces side-by-side to suit your rug.
-Use Promo Code BEW7 for 7% discount.
+I recommend 28oz Wool Felt Carpet Underlay as it is only 8mm thick.
+You can buy a roll, or half roll, but you will need to cut, trim and tape pieces side-by-side to suit your rug.

 FAQ 6.
 What if I don’t have a concrete subfloor?